Interest Only Loans Overview

 - Ability to verify source and level of infrequent income

 - Ability to afford higher payments when the rate changes

 Generally, interest only loans are beneficial if one of the following guidelines applies to your situation:

 - You expect to sell your home or refinance it prior to the interest only period ending.

 - Your income heavily relies on bonuses or commission checks that come infrequently during the year; so you want the flexibility of making interest only payments during the times when your income is low and then paying more when your income increases.

 - You're looking for a first time mortgage and you expect to earn significantly more income in the next few years.

 Some of the loan types that offer an interest only option include:

-To determine which loan type is right for your financial situation, it's important to discuss your options with a certified loan specialist.
+To determine which loan type is right for your financial situation, it's important to discuss your options with an experienced mortgage professional.

 Don’t forget to ask about our I CAN mortgage, so you can customize the terms of your loan.